<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1083252946034219&amp;ev=PageView&amp;noscript=1">

 Airtightness (1)

-Base plaster can be used as an airtightness layer
+Base plaster can serve as the airtightness layer.
+RISE Design Studio.

 Airtightness